BrantHil/markdownStarterProject/README.txt

 Hi :)

-Hi, this is Angela - I am making a pull request :)
+Hi, this is Angela - I am making a pull request. :)